NamburuSravya25/gigshield-ai-insurance/README.md

 | 0.3–0.6    | ₹40     | ₹1000    |
 | 0.6–1      | ₹80     | ₹2000    |

-👉 Adjusted weekly using AI predictions
+👉 Premiums are dynamically adjusted every week using AI predictions

 ---